antithesishq/valthree/README.md

 Valthree clusters persist the whole key-value database as a *single* JSON file in object storage.
 Clusters preserve consistency with optimistic concurrency control:

-- To handle `SET` and `DEL` commands, servers read the database file from object storage, modify it, and write it back with the `If-Match` header.
+- Servers handle writes with a read-modify-write cycle: Valthree reads the database file from object storage, modifies it, and writes it back with the `If-Match` header.
   If another process has modified the file during the read-modify-write cycle, the file's ETag changes, the write fails, and the client receives an error.
-- To handle `GET` commands, servers read the file from object storage (without any caching).
+- Valthree serves reads directly from object storage (without any caching).
-- To handle `FLUSHALL` commands, servers delete the database file.

 ```